-Membership in governing bodies outside CEZ Group or in CEZ Group affiliates and/or joint ventures ended in the past five (5) years:
+Membership in governing bodies outside the CEZ Group or in CEZ Group's affiliates and/or joint ventures ended in the past five (5) years:

-- Energetické strojírny Brno, a.s.-Vice-Chairman and member of the Board of Directors from 2002- 2015; - ESB Montáže, a.s.-Vice-Chairman of the Board of Directors from 2008-2014; and - Moravská energetická a.s.-Chairman of the Board of Directors from 2009-2014.
+- IP Exit, a.s., in bankruptcy-Vice-Chairman and member of the Supervisory Board. - Český Aeroholding, a.s.
+Vice-Chairman of the Supervisory Board